The right tool for the job

 The grass was actually a little too long for normal weed eating anyway.

-The bluegrass since it has very fine stalk was a little harder to cut than the annual rye grass that I had used to cover our former bamboo forest, but it wasn't too bad.
+Bluegrass, since it has very fine stalk, is a little harder to cut than the annual rye grass that I had used for cover for our former bamboo forest, but it wasn't too bad.

 I couldn't help but remember how our cows would pick through hay to munch on some of the fine stuff.
 There was truly some gourmet cow food made from what I cut on our bank.